rickandrew2/SleepQuality_Predictor/docs/README.md

    - Age
    - Gender

-2. Click "Predict Sleep Quality" to get your sleep quality classification and score
+2. Click "Predict Sleep Quality" to get:
+   - Your sleep quality **category** (High, Medium, Low)
+   - Your predicted sleep disorder (if any)
+   - **Lifestyle Insights** tailored to your sleep quality result

 ## Technical Details

-- Built with Flask 2.0.1
+- Built with Flask 2.x
 - Uses scikit-learn for machine learning
-- Implements feature scaling and categorical encoding
+- Implements feature scaling, clustering, and categorical encoding
 - Trained on real sleep health and lifestyle dataset
 - Includes data cleaning, exploration, and model training scripts
 - Generates feature importance plots using both Random Forest and SHAP
+- Predicts both sleep quality (as a category) and sleep disorder in a single app
+- UI dynamically updates lifestyle insights based on your predicted sleep quality

 ## Note

-This application uses a machine learning model trained on real sleep health and lifestyle data.
-The model takes into account various factors that can affect sleep quality and provides a comprehensive assessment based on these inputs.
-The code and app have been updated to ensure robust, realistic, and interpretable predictions.
+This application uses machine learning models trained on real sleep health and lifestyle data.
+The models take into account various factors that can affect sleep quality and sleep disorders, providing a comprehensive assessment and actionable lifestyle insights.
+The code and app have been updated to ensure robust, realistic, and interpretable predictions for both sleep quality and sleep disorder.